 Look, all habits get easier with practice.
 But this line of questioning ignores the real purpose of building better habits in the first place.

 How long does it take?
 The honest answer is: forever.
 Because once you stop doing it, it is no longer a habit.

 A habit is a lifestyle to be lived, not a finish line to be crossed.
 You are looking to make small, sustainable changes you can stick with for years.
 And a habit tracker is one tool in your toolbox on the road to behavior change.
-It is an effective way to prove to visualize your progress and motivate you to show up again tomorrow.
+It is an effective way to visualize your progress and motivate you to show up again tomorrow.

 This article is an excerpt from Chapter 16 of my New York Times bestselling book Atomic Habits.
 Read more here.

 “The Wonder of Three Ingredients,” New York Times, March 23, 2017.

 Sure, there are some habits that lend themselves to more immediate signs of progress.
 Even if you haven’t hit retirement yet, you can still watch your savings grow with each deposit.
 And while your book manuscript may need more work, you can see the word count increasing after each writing session.
 But even in these cases, it can be helpful to have a simple way to take stock of where you stand.